Indonesian Law Update:

 Chairman of State Logistics (Bulog), investigated for Corruption.
 The chairman, Widjanarko Puspoyo, was found corrupt in different government projects, which involves his wife, daughters, son-in-law, nephew and brother.
 All has been identified and interrogated by the General Attorneys Office.
 A foreign company is also a suspect.
 Bulog, has been known for financial sources of political parties, where 3 previous chairman are criminals and now serve their time in jail.

-Hearing will be attended by witnesses by the Indonesian ex Foreign
+will be attended by witnesses by the Indonesian ex Foreign Minister Ali

-Minister Ali Alatas and Indonesia Ambassador for Portugal Fransisco
+Alatas and Indonesia Ambassador for Portugal Fransisco Lopez da Cruz.

-Lopez da Cruz.
-Other 18 persons will follow, including ex Indonesian
+Other 18 persons will follow, including ex Indonesian Presiden BJ

-Presiden BJ Habibie, Carlos Felipe Belo. and Eurico Guterres.
-Timor
+Habibie, Carlos Felipe Belo. and Eurico Guterres.
+Timor Leste sees

-Leste sees Indonesia as the most important neighbor, since Timor Leste'
+Indonesia as the most important neighbor, since Timor Leste' domestic

-domestic politics and economy remain suffered after the referendum in
+politics and economy remain suffered after the referendum in 1999.
+Some

-better prior to the referendum, and the Australian involvement did not
+prior to the referendum, and the Australian involvement did not help

-help much instead of Timor Gap Agreement which is unfair and far from
+much instead of Timor Gap Agreement which is unfair and far from the

 Yudhoyono and President of Timor Leste Xanana Gosmao in 11 August 2005,